aamax/urug_drawer/README.md

 The work was done completely with TDD

-The original spec called for an infinite playing field and my implementation supports that although the visual part (which isn't yet working) is on a finite playing field.
+The original spec called for an infinite playing field and my implementation supports that although the visual part is on a finite playing field.

-I still need to add a seed process to populate the world prior to starting the clock ticking

-to play it:
-ruby display.rb  (once the display stuff is fixed and working)
+I used the gosu library for the display (with the help of Matt Nielsen from the URUG group) to run the game just enter the following from a command prompt in the directory:

+ruby game.rb test_seed

+once the game is running the 'esc' key will end it.

+if you don't include a seed file it will randomly fill the playing space and you'll get an arbitrary cell population. the random population code isn't working well at all - next thing for me to play with.

-to run the tests:
+to run the tests enter:
-rspec tests.rb
+rspec tests.rb blank